mlswg/mls-protocol/draft-ietf-mls-protocol.md

 * Replace the sender's LeafNode with the one contained in the Update proposal

-* Blank the intermediate nodes along the path from the sender's leaf to the root
+* For each intermediate node along the path from the sender's leaf to the root:
+  If the member's leaf node is not listed in the `unmerged_leaves` field of the intermediate node, then blank the intermediate node.

 ### Remove